codatio/codat-docs/docs/lending/features/accounts-receivable-overview.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-Our **accounts receivable** feature offers a thorough breakdown of a borrower's debtors ledger sourced from their accounting platform.
+Our **accounts receivable** feature offers a thorough breakdown of a borrower's debtors ledger sourced from their accounting software.
 You can examine the ledger in its entirety or delve into specific customer histories, enabling full automation of the receivables financing process.

 ## Use cases